 The roads during this section are mostly good with a mixture of Lanes, B-roads and A-roads.
 This made progression easy as the pace was quick and the road surface was smooth.
 Arriving at Sandbach petrol station (26miles) I discovered that they were closed for renovation so I pushed on for Dean Row.

-Arriving at Helsby was a positive note as this indicated that I was well over half way (75mile).
-The chap behind the glass looked at me and asked “are you doing one of those mad rides?”
+Arriving at Helsby was a positive note as this indicated that I was well over halfway (75mile).
+The chap behind the glass looked at me and asked: “are you doing one of those mad rides?”
 I replied, If you mean an audax, where we collect receipts as we travel around the route, then yes!
 He took an interest in my journey and its route before serving me my sandwich and drink.
-Sitting on the boundry wall eating my breakfast, the chap from behind the glass came over and sat with me, telling me his life story.
+Sitting on the boundary wall eating my breakfast, the chap from behind the glass came over and sat with me, telling me his life story.
 It was time to push on, so I thank the chap for his company and wished him well.

 The road out of Market Drayton was equally as busy of the road coming into Market Drayton but it is the most direct route to Cheswardine.
-Recognising the church (St Swithin) at Cheswardine I knew that the car was about one hour away, so I went a little quicker but I am now back on the roads with lots of little hills which kill your speed or climbs which are a little steep to power up.
+Recognising the church (St Swithin) at Cheswardine I knew that the car was about one hour away, so I went a little quicker but I am now back on the roads with lots of little hills the kind which kills your speed or climbs which are a little too steep to power up.

 This is a great ride because there are ample opportunities to stop for supplies both day and night.
-The landscapes which you travel through offer wide vistas, many due to the plans of Cheshire.
+The landscapes which you travel through offer wide vistas, mainly due to the plains of Cheshire.
 I would imagine that some of the roads are very busy during the working day.
 They were busy when I passed through before rush hour.
-It may be worth considering little detours to the route if cycling during the working day.
+It may be worth considering little detours to the route if you are cycling during the working day.

 Organisor: Mike Wigley